abhss95/Personal-Learning-Projects/README.md

 # Personal-Learning-Projects
-Personal data projects where I practise new analytic/machine learning concepts, as I learn them.
-Predominantly will use python.
+Personal data projects, using python, where I practise new analytic/machine learning concepts, as I learn them.
+I will try to use real-life datasets, whenever possible.